 Evidence requirements

-1.1 Basic terminology used for word processing is described in terms of function and use.
+1.1 Basic terminology used for word processing are described in terms of function and use.

-Range basic terminology includes but is not limited to – document creation, naming, storing, retrieval, editing, formatting, previewing, printing.
+Range basic terminologies include but are not limited to – document creation, naming, storing, retrieval, editing, formatting, previewing, printing.

 1.2 Basic techniques used for word processing are described in terms of their function.

-Range basic techniques include but are not limited to – keyboard shortcuts, use of mouse; customising formats; manipulating text in accordance with the system requirements.
+Range basic techniques include but are not limited to – keyboard and mouse option shortcuts; customising formats; manipulating text in accordance with the system requirements.

 Outcome 2